-Attaining financing to grow their small business is often challenging for food entrepreneurs.
-EWVIDCO's financing workshop, highlighting the NYC Food Manufacturers Growth Fund, serves as a means to help bring awareness to financing opportunities.
+It's can be challenging for food entrepreneurs to find funding for their businesses.
+EWVIDCO's financing workshops, highlighting the NYC Food Manufacturers Growth Fund, serve as a means to help bring awareness to available financing opportunities.

 Click here to read the release from Development Company Finance LLC regarding the Debenture Funding schedule.

 This week's Lender Q&A answers the question: How long does a business have to meet 504 occupancy requirements?